 Regions should continue to adequately evaluate and respond to events at a facility.
 If onsite inspections by NRC personnel are not possible, then the regions should collect information on the event remotely.

 Site coverage requirements remain in effect (see IMC 2515, section 11.01).
 If site coverage requirements cannot be met, regions should notify NRR and the Deputy Executive Director for Reactor and Preparedness Programs.
-In this situation, regions should with the licensee to monitor plant activities remotely.
+In this situation, regions should arrange with the licensee to monitor plant activities remotely.

 Staff who are in temporary resident inspector positions may need to be recalled due to travel limitations (e.g., access to lodging and food).
 Regions may need to consider using backup sites, other nearby sites, or regional or NRC Headquarters personnel to help cover any gaps that may occur because the temporary resident inspector needs to leave the area to return home.

-At the onset of, and periodically thereafter, the regions should contact the U.S. Department of Homeland Security or designated state contacts to confirm the ability of affected states to perform their associated emergency response functions.
+At the onset of such emergencies or conditions, and periodically thereafter, the regions should contact the U.S. Department of Homeland Security or designated state contacts to confirm the ability of affected states to perform their associated emergency response functions.

-At the onset of, and periodically thereafter, the resident inspectors should verify that the licensees have sufficient staffing levels in key positions (e.g., operations, emergency response organization, security).
+At the onset of such emergencies or conditions, and periodically thereafter, the resident inspectors should verify that the licensees have sufficient staffing levels in key positions (e.g., operations, emergency response organization, security).
 Additionally, evaluate deferred maintenance and other activities, use of overtime, and the need for licensing or other regional support.

 Regulatory Issue Summary 2010-04, “Monitoring the Status of Regulated Activities during a Pandemic,” dated May 25, 2010 (ML100539611) contains useful guidance and several questions that the resident inspectors should consider during routine business contacts with the licensees.
 The information obtained will enable the NRC to effectively respond to licensees with potential challenges.
 Resident inspectors should recognize that licensees’ resources may be strained.
 Therefore, resident inspectors should work with licensees to obtain the best information possible given the circumstances.

 Inspectors should be cautious when accessing licensee facilities and use conservative judgment so as not to unnecessarily risk their health and safety or the health and safety of licensee employees.
-A graded approach based on the current licensee response posture should be considered for determining inspector site access.
+A graded approach, as discussed in section 01 of this appendix and based on the current licensee response posture, should be considered for determining inspector site access.

 NRC staff members at or visiting sites should strive to follow any licensee plans in place.
 Additionally, inspectors should follow any applicable federal, state, or local guidance in effect to determine if it is appropriate to enter a site and interact with licensee personnel.
+Inspectors should also ensure regional offices are informed of this guidance to enable a consistent, graded approach to conditions is applied across the affected area.

 If licensees are conducting health screenings to permit site access, inspectors should generally comply with those requests similar to their adherence to Occupational Safety and Health Administration or other industrial safety requirements.
-Legal counsel, whether regional counsel or OGC, should be given the opportunity to review any health screening forms, statements, waivers, or acknowledgements before use and signature by inspectors.
+Legal counsel, whether regional counsel or the Office of the General Counsel (OGC), should be given the opportunity to review any health screening forms, statements, waivers, or acknowledgements before use and signature by inspectors.
 Inspectors should make their management aware of any changes to normal access to the site; if unfettered site access would be denied or restricted as a result of any such changes, inspectors should coordinate with their management, along with regional counsel or OGC, to determine an appropriate course of action.